UCSD-ANF/puppet-antelope/README.md

 Sets up a basic Antelope environment.
 The optional dirs or instances parameters automatically configures `antelope::instance` resources.

+Please look at the class definition in init.pp for additional parameters that can control behavior, such as `manage_rtsystemdirs`

 #### Basic usage of the Antelope class

      class { 'antelope': }